 Some load balancers do not support passing WebSocket handshake requests containing the

 Upgrade header to the TAS for VMs router.
-For instance, the Amazon Web Services (AWS) Elastic Load Balancer (ELB) does not support this behavior.
+For example, the Amazon Web Services (AWS) Elastic Load Balancer (ELB) does not support this behavior.
 In this scenario, you must configure your load balancer to forward TCP traffic to your TAS for VMs router to support WebSockets.
 If your load balancer does not support TCP pass-through of WebSocket requests on the same port as other HTTP requests, you can do one of the following:

 ws.cf.example.com, to be used for WebSockets.
 This hostname should resolve to the new load balancer interface.

-Note: Regardless of your IaaS and configuration, you must configure your load balancer to send the X-Forwarded-For and X-Forwarded-Proto headers for non-WebSocket HTTP requests on ports 80 and 443.
+Regardless of your IaaS and configuration, you must configure your load balancer to send the X-Forwarded-For and X-Forwarded-Proto headers for non-WebSocket HTTP requests on ports 80 and 443.
 For more information, see Securing Traffic into TAS for VMs.

 X-Cf-Routererror route_service_unsupported header.